-Actions 1 of 3 (33%)
+2 of 4 (50%)

-8/14/22 The leadership team and the JMA Way/CSC team will continue to review monthly behavior data (suspensions, referrals, teacher patterns, location patterns) during the monthly JMA Way committee meetings.
+The leadership team and the JMA Way/CSC team will continue to review monthly behavior data (suspensions, referrals, teacher patterns, location patterns) during the monthly JMA Way committee meetings.
 The team will evaluate the effectiveness of the Advisory and Community Time (SEL time), through student/teacher survey feedback and the Panorama survey data.
 During the bi-weekly meeting with Student Services, students with chronic absenteeism and other concerns are addressed.
 The administrative team will monitor the following: a) Morning advisory implementation and Community Time (built into the daily schedule). b) Panorama survey administered in the Fall and Spring. c) Monitor and address the chronic absenteeism of students. c) Ongoing Professional Development (Caring Schools Community) on teacher workdays, grade level meetings, and early release days d) Provide teachers and support staff full access to the Caring Schools Community Lessons and Resources.
-(Aligns to A4.06 and CMS Guardrail 3) Complete 06/08/2023 Corina Mota (12/3/2022) 06/08/2023
+Complete 06/08/2023 Corina Mota (12/3/2022) 06/08/2023 -- -- -- --------------------- ---------------------------- ------------